 In my opinion, I don’t think the barcode will ever be perfectly right on the full-size run of fakes, as there’s no point for fake manufacturers to invest time and money in this extra small detail.

 If anything, this serial number is the last 0.5% in the process of perfectly replicating authentic shoes.

 Sometimes, though, the barcode is correct on the fake shoe box: a broken clock is right twice a day.
 If the fake manufacturers bought a retail US9.5, the replica US9.5 will have the correct code — but the rest of the size run will not.

-What our barcode scan function does is it generates a Google search for the UPC/EAN product code.
+What our barcode scan function does is generates a Google search for the UPC/EAN product code.

 Here’s where the reader has to judge — if there are some or a lot of confirmations on Google for that code (thus, the size-colourway combination), the box is authentic.

-However, it doesn’t mean the shoe is definitely legit — anything is possible, including a scammer taking the original box and swapping them with fake shoes.
+However, if the barcode test is passed, it doesn’t mean the pair is definitely authentic — anything is possible, including a scammer taking the original box and swapping them with fake shoes.

 Very easily, go to our app’s home screen and use this button: